© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: North Section at Coedpoeth is a scheduled monument protected by Cadw under reference DE182.
 View the official record →

-Offa's Dyke: North Section at Coedpoeth is a linear earthwork forming part of the extensive defensive frontier constructed in the late eighth century under the direction of King Offa of Mercia.
+Offa's Dyke: North Section at Coedpoeth is a linear earthwork constructed in the late eighth century, forming part of the extensive defensive frontier commissioned by King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE182.

 Offa's Dyke: North Section at Coedpoeth dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: North Section at Coedpoeth is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE182.